majek/idea/site/027-callbacks/main.md

 the writer reacts and stops the reader.
 The stream needs to actively inform the reader when something happens to the writer.
-It's like a line of people passing bricks - when the last person says: "no more bricks please!" everybody in the line will have hands full!
+It's like a line of people passing bricks - when the last person says: "no more bricks please!" everybody in the line will have their hands full!
 The longer the queue the more bricks will get "buffered".

 Particularly in node using Streams it's possible to receive plenty